CoronaCards/CoronaViewer/README.md

 ### Installation

-The `CoronaViewer.framework` should be installed so that its path is:
+The `CoronaCards.framework` should be installed so that its path is:

-`/Users/Shared/CoronaLabs/ios/CoronaViewer.framework`
+`/Users/Shared/CoronaLabs/ios/CoronaCards.framework`

 ### Code Integration

 There are several simple steps:

-1. Add `CoronaViewer.framework` to your Xcode project.
+1. Add `CoronaCards.framework` to your Xcode project.
 2. Use `CoronaViewerController` instead of `CoronaViewController`.
 The former is a drop-in replacement for the latter.
 Note that the two differ in spelling just slightly — there is an '<strong>er</strong>' in 'CoronaView<strong>er</strong>Controller'.
 3. Disable your call to the `run` or `runWithPath:parameters:` selector of your `CoronaView` instance.
 4. Instead, you run via the controller.
 Specifically, call `CoronaViewerController`'s `run` selector.